This article describes the steps to set up OneDrive on a new computer with Windows 11.

 If you want to change the folder location, select Change location – this is the best time to make this change.

-On the All your files, ready and on-demand screen, you’ll see how files are marked to show them as online-only, locally available, or always available.
+On the All your files, ready and on-demand screen, you’ll see how files are marked to show them as online-only, locally available, or continuously available.

-Files On-Demand helps you access all your files in OneDrive without having to download all of them and use storage space on your Windows device.
+Files On-Demand helps you access all your files in OneDrive without downloading them and using storage space on your Windows device.

 On the final screen, you will see a button to open your OneDrive folder.
 Click that to open your OneDrive folder in File Explorer.